Where is The Maasai Market in Nairobi? – Schedule and Locations

 Where is the Maasai Market Today in Nairobi?

-The market moves around the city on different days of the week, typically operating from 8am to 6pm at each location.
+The market moves around the city of Nairobi on different days of the week, typically operating from 8.00 am to 6.00 pm at each location every day.
 So which day is the Maasai market in Nairobi?
-See below the best days and locations to visit the Market:-
+See below the best days and locations to visit the Market in Nairobi:-

-The Maasai market operates from about 8 am to 6 pm every day except Mondays as it is closed.
+The Maasai market operates from about 8.00 am to 6.00 pm every day except Mondays as it is closed.
+Any other day of the week is very convenient to go and buy souvenirs and gifts as well in the different locations of the Maasai Market.

 What to Buy at the Maasai Market in Nairobi?